-Common symptoms of Post Traumatic Stress are:
+Common symptoms of Post-Traumatic Stress Disorder include:

 - High Blood pressure